jgresham/podman/docs/source/markdown/podman-volume-mount.1.md

 Rootless mode only supports mounting file volumes unless Podman is run within the user namespace via the `podman unshare` command.
 All other volume types will fail to mount.

+Note: Following command is not supported by podman-remote.

 ## RETURN VALUE
 The location of the mounted file system.
 On error an empty string and errno is returned.